realbxnnie/pyndows/README.md

 > This method hasn't been checked.
 If it doesn't works, try to launch the **Linux** version using **WSL**.
 1. Open terminal in **Pyndows**'s root folder
 2. Type: `start build.bat`
-3. After getting a "Successfully installed" message, type command: `start main.bat`
+3. After getting a "Successfully built Pyndows" message, type: `start main.bat`
 4. Enjoy!